Mallaig: Transport

 In the summer the Jacobite steam train service from Fort William visits Mallaig.

 Shiel Buses operates a service from Mallaig to Fort William.
 Buses also run south along the A861 to the villages of Acharacle and Strontian.

 Mallaig is an important ferry port, with regular Caledonian MacBrayne services to Armadale on the Isle of Skye, a 30-minute sailing operated by MV Loch Fyne and MV Lord of the Isles, the latter operating the morning service from Lochboisdale on South Uist to Mallaig, before shuttling between Mallaig and Armadale, then working the evening service back to Lochboisdale.
 It also runs a daily service operated by the MV Lochnevis, purpose-built for the route to the Small Isles of Canna, Rùm, Eigg and Muck, although the timetable and itinerary differ from day to day.

-In addition, a local ferry service owned by a former lifeboatman, Bruce Watt, sails daily to Inverie in Knoydart, a remote village, and also calls by prior arrangement at Tarbet in Morar, a location only accessible by sea.
-This service also offers a non-landing cruise through scenic Loch Nevis.
+A local ferry service sails daily to Inverie in Knoydart, a remote village, and also calls by arrangement at Tarbet in Morar, a location only accessible by sea.
+This service also offers a non-landing cruise through Loch Nevis.